joanka/https-joanka.github.io-photography-template/README.md

-# A simple photography landing page based on free psd
+# A simple photography landing page